Saying Goodbye - A Peaceful

 Where is the best place for me to say goodbye to my pet?

-This is a very personal question, many families prefer to say goodbye and perform the euthanasia at home.
+This is a very personal question, many families prefer to say goodbye and perform euthanasia at home.
 Where others prefer to come to the practice.
 It’s very much your choice.

 Preparing for the appointment

-Before the appointment, we recommend doing as many fun things that your pet likes to do.
+Before the appointment, we recommend doing as many fun things as your pet likes to do.
 If he feels like eating his favourite naughty meal, then go for it.
 We’re no longer worried about long-term health issues.
 The point is to give him a great last few days and hours.
 Just go easy on the chocolate OK?